AlacrisIO/alacrity/docs/paper.md

 This block indicates that the consensus retains knowledge of the prior commitment by Alice, because the `commitA` variable is still in scope in the consensus.
-Once the consensus knows Alice's hand, and that it is the same as was committed earlier, we can check that it is valid and determine the winner.
+Once the consensus knows Alice's hand, and that it is the same as was committed to earlier, we can check that it is valid and determine the winner.

 ```